How companies trick you into overpaying

 For example: not just any watch, but a Rolex.
 Not just any degree, but a Harvard degree.
 Voting for the most popular candidate for president.
 Or checking the subscriber count on a YouTube channel (you are subscribed to my YouTube channel, right?)

-But is a Rolex that much better at keeping time as a Timex?
+But is a Rolex that much better at keeping time than a Timex?
 Or is a Gucci handbag that much more durable and better at holding your stuff?

 Coca-Cola isn’t more difficult to produce than your generic store-brand soda.
 But people still perceive Coca-Cola to be “better” than the generic version.

-A brand isn’t necessarily better—their entire value comes from being more well-known.
+A brand isn’t necessarily better—its entire value comes from being more well-known.

 A brand is totally dematerialized—Harvard is not the buildings and libraries—every school has those.